risc0/risc0/examples/smartcore-ml/README.md

 let model: PCA<{float}, DenseMatrix<{float}>> = trained_model;
 ```

-NOTE:  For Support Vector Machine classifiers and regression models, you MUST use the following smartcore fork and import into you cargo.toml file:

-smartcore = { git = "https://github.com/Roee-87/smartcore.git", features = ["serde"]}

-Deserialization of SVC and SVR does not includes that `SVCParametersmake` field.
+NOTE:  Deserialization of SVC and SVR does not includes that `SVCParametersmake` field.
 It must be added back into the model struct manually after deserialization.
-The SVC and SVR forks have amended the visbility of the model `struct`, making the parameters field public and thereby allowing the parameters field to be directly inserted into the model struct after deserialization.
+The RISC Zero SmartCore fork has amended the visbility of the model `struct`, making the parameters field public and thereby allowing the parameters field to be directly inserted into the model struct after deserialization.
 You must insert the same parameters that were used when training the model.
 ```
 let mut model: SVC<{float}, i32, DenseMatrix<{float}>, Vec<i32>> = deserialized_svc_trained;
 let params = &SVCParameters::default().with_c(200.0).with_kernel(Kernels::linear());